Ram-Ram007/postgres-sql/README.md

     - Update record SET name = 'hinata' where ID ='2';

 - Order By
-    - Select * From records order by name;
+    - Select * From records order by name; (In default it takes ascending order)
     - Select * From records order by name DESC;